 Thinking that you are smarter than knowable experts can prove deadly during a pandemic.
 Thankfully, when you are renovating a kitchen, thinking that you don’t need expert help only wastes money, and gives you a bad kitchen.

-Small DIY projects can save money, give a homeowner a sense of accomplishment, and make sense.
+Small do it yourself projects can save money, give a homeowner a sense of accomplishment, and make sense.
 The information you need to do a one task project can also realistically be found online and on YouTube.
 Believing you can direct a complex kitchen renovation without years of experience is just foolish.
 Good kitchen designers know that it takes a decade of full-time experience for us to become good at our jobs.

 The Main Line Kitchen Design staff hopes for a safer time and fewer supply chain breakdowns.
 We are here to help our customers make the design choices that help their homes become more attractive, practical, and valuable.